Robert Shuler - Research Interests, Publications, Papers

 - Inertia First - (powerpoint with many illustrations and animations) - Inertia and gravity should be the same thing (equivalence principle).
 Inertia is the stronger of the two (you can easily throw a ball in the air, but it takes the entire mass of the earth to bring it down - solar escape velocity is only 25 miles per second, but it takes 1000 times that to get to nearest star in 30 years).
 So the idea is to find a quantum explanation of inertia first, then derive gravitational effects from that.

-- A Fresh Spin on Newton's Bucket - (short illustrated article suitable for high school or first semester physics students) An introduction to physics seems incomplete without the thought experiment known as Newton's Bucket.
+- A Fresh Spin on Newton's Bucket - (Published in Physics Education, short illustrated article suitable for high school or first semester physics students) An introduction to physics seems incomplete without the thought experiment known as Newton's Bucket.
 Doing so also introduces the famous historical critique of Newton by Mach, which inspired Einstein and spawned modern theories of gravity and the cosmos.
 The critique often fascinates and inspires students.
 But Mach's concept is not expressed in a simple algebraic way, which the students can analyze as easily as Newton's concepts.
 Recently that gap has been filled, and gives results which may have surprised Mach, and certainly will teach students how to think clearly about relative motion.

 - Developments in Classical and Quantum Inertia - (historical & contemporary review article) Because gravity and inertia seem to have a common cause, many notable physicists of the last century attempted to derive inertia from gravity, but no consensus formed.
 I summarize old controversies and developments which shed fresh light on them, as well as a newly available quantum formulation in which inertia is the primary effect, and relativistic gravity is a consequence.
 This is the paper that led me to coin the slogan Inertia First.